What is A Surge Arrester, and How Does it Work?

 A surge arrester is designed to protect electrical equipment from voltage spikes caused by lightning strikes, power line faults, or other unexpected events.
 This type of arrester works by diverting excess current away from sensitive equipment.

-When the voltage increases above a certain threshold, the arrester will conduct electricity to the ground in order to prevent damage to other components in the system.
+When the voltage exceeds a certain threshold, the arrester will conduct electricity to ground to prevent damage to other components in the system.
 A surge arrester usually has two terminals—the input terminal and the output terminal—and operates on a simple principle of redirecting electricity when it reaches a certain level.

 Lightning Arresters Basics

 Unlike surge arresters, lightning arresters are specifically designed to protect against direct lightning strikes.
-This type of protection device works by grounding any potential surge before it can reach sensitive components in the system.
+This type of protection device works by grounding potential surges before they reach sensitive components in the system.

 Lightning arresters also have two terminals—the input terminal and ground terminal—but they operate on a different principle than surge arresters.
 Instead of conducting electricity when it reaches a certain level, lightning arresters act as insulators until they detect an excessive amount of current flowing through them.
-At this point, they conduct electricity to the ground in order to protect other components in the system.
+At this point, they connect the system to ground to protect other components in the system.

 Difference Between Surge Arresters & Lightning Arresters